 - 9.05(1)(e)(i) The charter school shall send the proposed tuition contract to the special education director of the administrative unit of residence, and to the district to residence, if it is not an administrative unit, within 15 calendar days following the date it is determined that the charter school is an appropriate placement for the child. - 9.05(1)(e)(ii) The district of residence shall provide written acknowledgement of the receipt of the proposed tuition contract within 15 calendar days of its receipt of the contract.
 The district of residence shall have 30 additional calendar days to negotiate, execute and return the contract.
 In the event that the contract is not executed and returned within 45 calendar days of the district of residence's receipt of the proposed contract, the tuition responsibility shall be as stated in Section 22-20-109(5), C.R.S., even though a contract has not been executed.

-9.05(2) On-line Programs (Excluding Charter School On-line Programs)
+9.05(2) Multidistrict Online Schools (Excluding Charter Schools that Are Multidistrict Online Schools)

 9.05(2)(a) Contract elements